Labour Board - Members

 Connie Nolan

 Connie Nolan was appointed to the Labour Board in November of 2018.
-Ms. Nolan is the Chief Administrative Officer with the Municipality of East Hants.
-In her role, she has developed a thorough knowledge of both the Labour Standards Code and the Occupational Health and Safety Act.
-Ms. Nolan has, and continues to make contributions to the community in both professional and voluntary capacities.
-She is a Board Member of the Property Valuation Services Corporation.
-She is Past President of the Association of Municipal Administrators, and was a Volunteer/Trainer, International Aid Program in Guyana, SA through the Federation of Canadian Municipalities.
+Ms. Nolan is retired from the position of Chief Administrative Officer with the Municipality of East Hants since 2019.
+In this role, she developed a thorough knowledge of both the Labour Standards Code and the Occupational Health and Safety Act.
+Ms. Nolan has and continues to make contributions to the community in both professional and voluntary capacities.
+She has served as a Board Member of the Property Valuation Services Corporation, she is Past President of the Association of Municipal Administrators and was a Volunteer/Trainer of the International Aid Program in Guyana, SA through the Federation of Canadian Municipalities.
+Community involvement includes volunteering under the CRA Community Volunteer Income Tax Program and sitting on the local East Hants Family Resource Centre.
 Ms. Nolan’s present appointment runs until January 24, 2026.

 Susan Power